-MeT dept issues warning for heavy rains in Himachal Pradesh | Science-Environment
+Met dept issues warning for heavy rains in Himachal Pradesh | Science-Environment

 - India

-The Meteorological Department on Thursday issued a fresh warning for heavy rains in Himachal Pradesh.
+The meteorological department on Friday issued a fresh warning for heavy rains in Himachal Pradesh over the next few days.

-The Shimla Meteorological Centre predicted rain in the state till July 21.
-However, the warning so far had been issued till July 19.
+The Shimla Meteorological Centre predicted rain in the state till July 22 whereas the warning so far had been issued till July 20.

-The MeT office issued the yellow warning for heavy rains, thunderstorm and lightning in the plains, low hills and mid hills on July 16 and 17.
+For Saturday, the Met office issued a yellow warning for heavy rains, thunderstorm and lightning in the plains, low hills and middle hills of the state.

-The MeT office also issued an orange warning for very heavy rains, thunderstorm and lightning in plains, low hills and mid hills on July 18 and 19.
+The Met office also issued an orange warning for heavy to very heavy rains, thunderstorm and lightning in the plains, low hills and middle hills from July 18 to 20.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)